sindreij/blog/_posts/2018-11-16-willow-elm-in-rust.md

 Another language I like is Rust.
 On paper, Rust is completely different from Elm, but in using them both, I have seen some resemblance.
-They both have great type systems that makes it easier to refactor, and gives few[^1] runtime exceptions.
+They both have great type systems that make it easier to refactor and gives few[^1] runtime exceptions.
 They have similar support for tagged unions and pattern matching.
 They both handle errors using the sum-type `Result`.
 It's easy to see how they are inspired by a similar set of languages.

 The big difference is that Elm compiles to JS and Rust compiles to machine code.
-Elm has it's main goal as being used for writing frontend to be run in the browser, while Rust can only be run natively, and is primarely meant be used for servers and other native code.
+The main goal for Elm is writing frontend to be run in the browser, while Rust can only be run natively and is primarily meant to be used for servers and other native code.

 Until recently.

 There is something brewing, called WebAssembly, or wasm for short.
-It is a compile target that makes it possible to run Rust (and C and C++ and lots of more lanuages) in the browser.
-Rust has had support for compiling to wasm for a while, but in the last few months the support has become really great, the Rust team has created some amazing tools that makes using Rust with wasm a breeze.
+It is a compile target that makes it possible to run Rust (and C and C++ and lots of more languages) in the browser.
+Rust has had support for compiling to wasm for a while, but in the last few months the support has become really great, the Rust team has created some amazing tools that make using Rust with wasm a breeze.

 ## The idea